Team VG247 picks the absolute best games on PlayStation 4.

 The answer is Middle-earth: Shadow of Mordor‘s award-winning Nemesis system, which has semi-randomly-generated mini-bosses standing between you and your final goals.
 Taking these foes down, manipulating the command structure of Sauron’s army, and watching the consequences of your kills unfold is a fascinating and very personal piece of organic story telling unique to every playthrough.

-It’s impossible to talk about what makes Nier Automata so bloody special without spoiling it, so let’s just say that, like its predecessor, it should not be written off as just another action RPG until you’re tens of hours in and it hits you between the eyes with something startling and heartbreaking that simply could not have worked without the preamble.
+It’s impossible to talk about what makes Nier Automata so bloody special without spoiling it, so let’s just say that, like its precursor, it should not be written off as just another action RPG until you’re tens of hours in and it hits you between the eyes with something startling and heartbreaking that simply could not have worked without the preamble.

 We can talk about the gameplay, though.
 Platinum’s stylish action is very much in evidence, but the degree of difficulty customisation is unrivalled.
 On the easiest setting you can make the game literally play itself; on the highest, one hit kills and you can dump out all those HP boosting skills in favour of pure damage output.
 A masterful balancing act between accessible and very, very deep.